Services

 Pros

 • Integration: JD Edwards enterpriseone orchestrator supports integration with cloud services, third-party applications, external systems, REST-based services and custom programs.
-5 users across different review platforms rated industry integration capabilities as useful to manage the financials, inventory management, supply chain management, manufacturing.
+Some users rated industry integration capabilities as useful to manage the financials, inventory management, supply chain management, manufacturing.

-• Reporting: In user comments, reporting and analytics capabilities of the tool is rated flexible and robust.
+• Reporting: In user comments, reporting and analytics capabilities of the tool is rated positively as these features allow custom report formatting.

 • Automation capabilities: Users mentioned the automation capabilities as the main sale strength of the tool.
 AP and AR automation features obtained highest scores in all reviews.